seL4/l4v/docs/haskell-assertions.md

 We still sometimes need to prove invariants at the Haskell level.
 This happens when the Haskell spec contains some information that's not present in the abstract spec.
 For example, Haskell contains a flag in the TCB that indicates whether a thread is in the run queue.
 We'll need to show that this flag is consistent with the actual queue contents before we can show that a Haskell function that looks at that flag is a refinement of an abstract function that checks whether the thread is in the release queue.

 You might wonder whether the same thing happens at the C level.
 And yes it would, if the C contained information not present in the Haskell spec.
 We avoid that, by making sure that the Haskell spec has all the information in the C.

+# Cross lemmas and asserts

+Suppose that we have two sorts of states, an abstract state `s`, and a concrete state `s'`, and that these states are related; that is `(s,s') \<in> state_relation`.
+A cross lemma is, informally, a lemma which allows us to "cross" information from one state to the other, and so has a form something like

+`lemma cross_lemma_example:
+  [| (s,s') \<in> state_relation; P s |] ==> Q s'`

+(though, for example, we might also wish to make further assumptions about the state `s'`).

+As discussed above, we have invariants for both the abstract and concrete states.
+Often, we will formulate a property for the abstract state, and have an analogous property for the concrete state, and will be able to use a cross lemma to cross the property from the abstract state to the concrete state.

+As an example, we have `sym_refs (state_refs_of s)` as part of `invs`.
+We also have the predicate `sym_refs (state_refs_of' s')` in Refine.
+We can use the cross lemma `state_refs_of_cross_eq` to give us `sym_refs (state_refs_of' s')` whenever we have `sym_refs (state_refs_of s)` (under some mild assumption).

+Whenever we have an invariant `P` of the abstract state, and can derive `Q` via a cross lemma, then `Q` will be an invariant of the concrete state.

+When proving a Hoare triple statement about a Haskell invariant, it is often useful or necessary to assume that some other Haskell property holds.
+When this other property can be derived via a cross lemma, we can use asserts and cross lemmas in the following way to reduce duplication of proofs for invariants.

+Suppose that we have the rule `cross_lemma_example`, and that we would like to assume that `Q` holds when proving a Hoare triple about some Haskell property for the function `f`.
+We can simply add a Haskell assert that `Q` holds to the function `f`.
+As mentioned above, we are free to assume that the asserted property holds in any Hoare triple proof about `f`.
+When we prove the `corres` rule for `f`, we will need to show that the assert is true.
+This can be shown using the cross lemma, as long as the abstract and concrete guards are sufficiently strong for it to be applicable.

+# Some implementation details.

+Again taking the rule `cross_lemma_example`, suppose we'd like to add an assert that `Q` holds to the function `f`.
+This can be done by defining a function `Q_asrt` in the Haskell.
+An example of this is `sym_refs_asrt` in `l4v/spec/haskell/src/SEL4/Model/StateData.lhs`.
+We then ask that this definition is not exported, but that a `consts'` statement with name `Q_asrt` be produced.
+This is done in the associated `skel` file.
+For `sym_refs_asrt`, we add `sym_refs_asrt` to the last two lines of `l4v/spec/design/skel/KernelStateData_H.thy`.
+We then add this assert to the Haskell definition of `f`; there are many example of `sym_refs_asrt` that you can follow.
+Finally, in an Isabelle theory file, we write out a `defs'` statement which defines `Q_asrt` to be the statement that the property `Q` holds.
+For `sym_refs_asrt`, `sym_refs_asrt_def` is defined in `Invariants_H.thy`.

+It is often easiest to place the assert as early as possible in the Haskell function.
+At the beginning of the Hoare triple proof, `rule hoare_seq_ext[OF _ assert_sp]` can then be used to easily "grab" the assert, and `Q_asrt_def` can be used to say that `Q` does hold.

+In the `corres` proof for `f`, we would like to add `Q` to the concrete guard.
+We have found it convenient to write short Eisbach methods to do this, since an assert is often added to many functions.
+These methods use `corres_cross_add_guard` to add `Q` to the concrete guard, and then use the cross lemma to cross the information over.
+For `sym_refs_asrt`, we have `add_sym_refs`.
+We try to collect these methods at the very end of `KHeap_R.thy`.
+Again, it is normally easiest to add the invariant to the concrete guard early in the `corres` proof.
+Then `corres_stateAssert_add_assertion` can be used once the `corres` proof has reached the assert in the Haskell function.